Here are some ideas to assist you with plotting the menu for this fun hosting experience.

 Spirited experiences like shared meals are among some of my favorite memories working in the industry as a writer.
 It is my hope this article will inspire you to find your own creative pairings and host a dinner in the future.

 For further exploration the next time you are at a restaurant with a good Rum menu, ask for pairing recommendations.
 You just never know what you might learn from the experience and help you create your own spirited dinner.
+By the way, for a good Spirit vs. price pairing discover our best Rums under $50.
 Cheers!